ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 > You can also pass other options, that will be forwarded to the `import` task.
 You can use the symbolic version of the env options (e.g.: `MODELS` > `:models`) {% see 1.4#flex_import flex:import %}.

-### Flex::LiveReindex.reindex_active_models
+### `reindex_active_models`

 > Use this live reindex for indexed `ActiveModel` models.

-This method works similarly to the `reindex_models` for the options `:models` and `:ensure_indices` and similarly to the `reindex_indices` for the migrate block.
-Indeed the migration block will be used to pass __ALL__ the documents being reindexed __AND__ the tracked changes at the end of the reindexing.
-If you don't pass any block, the index will be copied verbatim into the new index.
+This method works similarly to the `reindex_models` for the options `:models` and `:ensure_indices` and similarly to the `reindex_indices` for the `on_each_change` block.
+Indeed the `on_each_change` block will be used to pass __ALL__ the documents being reindexed __AND__ the tracked changes at the end of the reindexing.
+If you don't configure any `on_each_change` block, the index will be copied verbatim into the new index.

 The full reindex reindexes all the `Flex::Configuration.flex_active_models` and the partial reindex works similarly to the `reindex_models` method.

-### Flex::LiveReindex.reindex_indices
+### `reindex_indices`

-> Use this kind of generic reindexing method for any index, when you prefer to interact directly with the documents, regardless the models.
-It migrates directly the content of one or more indices through the migration block that you must pass it.
+> Use this live reindex method for any index, if you prefer to interact directly with the documents, regardless the models.
+It migrates directly the content of one or more indices through the `on_each_change` block that you must configure.

-The migration block will be used to pass __ALL__ the documents being reindexed __AND__ the tracked changes at the end of the reindexing.
-If you don't pass any block, the index will be copied verbatim into the new index.
+The `on_each_change` block will be used to pass __ALL__ the documents being reindexed __AND__ the tracked changes at the end of the reindexing.
+If you don't configure any block, the index will be copied verbatim into the new index.

 You can pass the `:indices` option to limit the indices to migrate: if you don't pass any `:indices` option the default indices of your app will be used. (the `:models` is ignored by this method).

+### `reindex`

+> Use this live reindex method if you need to do some special reindexing not covered by any other reindexing method.

+All the other reindexing methods have the `on_reindex` block internally configured: the `reindex` method doesn't, so you must configure it with the code you want to be executed in order to reindex, along with the `on_each_change` and eventually with the `on_stop_indexing` blocks.
+For example, the following will practically perform the same reindexing of the `reindex_model` method (used with the default `on_each_change` block):

+{% highlight ruby %}
+Flex::LiveReindex.reindex(my_options) do |config|

+  config.on_reindex do
+    ModelTasks.new.import_models
+  end

+  config.on_each_change do |action, document|
+    if action == 'index'
+      begin
+        { action => document.load! }
+      rescue Mongoid::Errors::DocumentNotFound, ActiveRecord::RecordNotFound
+        nil # record already deleted
+      end
+    else
+      { action => document }
+    end
+  end

+end
+{% endhighlight %}

-## Caveats
+## Important Warnings

-### Just Upgraded
+### Flex Upgrade

-When you live-reindex, make sure your live app is running the same version of flex of your new deploy, or you may corrupt your index/indices and/or miss the live changes (made by the old running code during the reindexing).
-You should never live-reindex in the same deploy you upgrade flex.
-Instead upgrade, deploy, then live-reindex on one next deploy.
+When you live-reindex, make sure your live app is running the same version of flex of your new deploy, or you may corrupt your index/indices and/or miss the live changes (made by the old running code during the reindexing). __You should never live-reindex in the same deploy you upgrade flex.__ Instead upgrade, deploy, then live-reindex on one next deploy.

 ### Flex::Configuration.app_id

 When you live-reindex, the `Flex::Configuration.app_id` should be set and match for both the old code (running app) and the new code.
 If you use `flex-rails` it is already set and matching, however, if you set it explicitly, ensure that the running app processes are using the same id of the new code, or you will miss all the live changes (made by the old running code during the reindexing).
-In other words, you cannot set and run it in the same commit/deploy: instead you should set it, commit and deploy, then make your changes and reindex on the next deploy.
+In other words, __you cannot set and run it in the same commit/deploy__: instead you should set it, commit and deploy, then make your changes and reindex on the next deploy.

 ### Safe live-reindex

 Live-reindexing is a potentially dangerous process because it deletes the old indices after a successful reindexing.
-If you have a bug in the migration block or forget the couple of caveats above, you may lose or corrupt part of the indices.
-For that reasons you should always backup your indices before proceed, or at least dump the data with the `flex:backup:dump` task.
+If you have a bug in some configuration block or forget the couple of warnings above, you may lose or corrupt part of the indices.
+For that reasons __you should always backup your indices before proceed__, or at least dump the data with the `flex:backup:dump` task.
 That's very important especially with `Flex::ActiveModel` models, that don't have the data mirrored in a DB.
 Besides, this is a very new implementation that lacks the time to be tested thoroughly yet, so please, do backup your indices before live-reindexing.